FAIRmat-NFDI/nomad-docs/docs/howto/oasis/configure.md

 - You can change `api_base_path` to run NOMAD under a different path prefix.
 - You should generate your own `north.jupyterhub_crypt_key`.
 You can generate one with `openssl rand -hex 32`.
-- On Windows or MacOS, you have to add `hub_connect_ip: 'host.docker.internal'` to the `north` section.
+- On Windows or macOS, you have to add `hub_connect_ip: 'host.docker.internal'` to the `north` section.

 A few things to notice: